Getting started with Arista Community Labs

 Users can define a Payment Method and Spending Limit for Codespaces.
 Once defined, usage beyond 120 hours can continue as long as the spending limit is not exceeded.
 Once a defined spending limit has been reached, Codespace usage cannot continue until the next month.

-Additional information can be found in GitHub's Codespaces Billing Overivew Page
+Additional information can be found in GitHub's Codespaces Billing Overivew Page.

 What if I forget about my Codespace?